Acehnese people: India

 There are many of those who are of Indian descent in Aceh, which are closely linked to trading and the spreading of Hinduism-Buddhism and Islam in Aceh.
 Those who are of Indian descent are mainly Tamils and Gujarati people which are found spread throughout the entire Aceh.
 Among some of the Indian people's influence on the Acehnese people includes the cultural aspects and physical attributes of part of the Acehnese people, as well as the variety in Acehnese cuisine that frequently utilizes curry.
 Numerous place names of Sanskrit origin (for example, Indrapuri, Aceh Besar) reflects the cultural heritage of Hinduism in the past.

 Arab, Persia and Turkey

 "The tribe of the Three Hundred is (insignificant) as the seeds of the drang (a bush which grows like a weed along fences);

 The people of the clan Ja Sandang are even as anise and cummin (thus a little more valuable).

-Those of the Ja Batèë (count) for something;
+Those of the Ja Batèe (count) for something;